 the implementation of flagship schemes has increased during the year.

-for a continuous on-line monitoring of the financial performance of the RRBs under the ‘Viability Plans’ and
+- A dashboard, ‘RRB has been developed by NABARD jointly with the DFS, GoI, through an external agency for a continuous on-line monitoring of the financial performance of the RRBs under the ‘Viability Plans’ and a comprehensive monitoring of their overall financial performance under different parameters.

 Contact Information